lufebadeca/lufebadeca/README.md

 ---

 #### Passionate about building tech solutions that connect the digital and physical worlds.
 Currently focused on web development, automation, and interactive tools.
 Always learning, always sharing.
+Check my portfolio at: https://dev-lufebadeca.vercel.app/

 - 🔧 My stack: React, NextJS, Tailwind, MongoDB.
 - 🔭 I’m currently working on creating an IoT platform for setting up and managing your own IoT implementations.